Is Muscle Soreness After Weight Training Normal?

-However, if you have any sudden unexplained pain during your workout or your muscle soreness does not go away after resting for a couple of days, then you may need to consult with a physician.
+However, if you have any sudden unexplained pain during your workout or if your muscle soreness does not go away after resting for a couple of days, then you may need to consult with a physician.

 If you workout incorrectly you can injure a tendon or your rotator cuff.
 These pains can be excruciating, getting worse as time goes on.

 If your injuries prevent you from doing everyday tasks then you may need professional treatment.

 In order to avoid injuring your muscles during weight training, warm up properly, stretch your muscles before and after your workout, and fuel your body with proper nutrition.